-If you are using other programs that are part of the Adobe Creative Suite, such as Illustrator and InDesign, it is a good idea to keep the Color settings synchronized across all of these programs (see Figure 5).
+If you are using other programs that are part of the Adobe Creative Suite, such as Illustrator and InDesign, it is a good idea to keep the Color settings synchronized across all of these programs (see Figure 7).
 Once you have selected a desired color setting in Photoshop, I suggest you open Bridge and synchronize the Color Settings there too.
 This ensures that the same color settings are used throughout all the other programs in the Creative Suite.
-Synchronized: Your Creative Cloud applications are synchronized using the same color settings for consistent color management.